mrborghini/linux-terminal-buddy/README.md

 cp .env.example .env
 ```

-And then add your API key to the `.env` file
+And then add your API key to the `.env` file.

+By default for security reasons the `ALLOW_ALL_COMMANDS` in the `.env` is set to
+`false`.
+If you set that to `true` it will run the commands automatically
+without asking confirmation.